HDNonni/Resume/readMe.md

 big projects and make sure they work current and recent employment

-how much I know
+how much I know(somewhat)

 make interactive?

-change background
+change background (done)

-fit to one page
+fit to one page (done)

+try to addd some js/ jquery